Bigpoint/slim-bootstrap3/README.md

 ~~~

 ### config/application.json
 This file holds the main configuration for the implementation of the framework as a JSON.
-For documentation on the
-`"monolog"` block in there see [MonologCreator](https://github.com/Bigpoint/monolog-creator).
 This file doesn't have to be at this location, it is just the default location.
 If you change it you have to adapt
 the example of the `www/index.php` that is shown later.